Course Description

 - Exercise 2: Locating problematic accounts

-- Exercise 3: Implementation of LAPS
+- Exercise 3: Implementing LAPS

 After completing this module, students will be able to: